Burning Throat: 7 Common Causes (& How to Relieve)

 When feeling the burning, it is also common to feel that food is back-flowing from the stomach to the throat.

-What to do: If you suspect you may have GERD, you should consult a gastroenterologist or a family doctor.
+How to relieve: If you suspect you may have GERD, you should consult a gastroenterologist or a family doctor.
 Once confirmed, treatment usually involves the use of antacid medication.

 Other measures like weight loss, sleeping well and waiting at least 3 hours between your last meal and going to sleep can also be beneficial.
 The doctor may also also recommend a GERD diet, which involves avoiding spicy food, fatty food, citrus, chocolate, alcohol and coffee.